 Jadestone is the 100% owner and operator of the producing Montara Project, located in production licences AC/L7 and AC/L8 in the Timor Sea, approximately 630 kilometres offshore Western Australia, in a water depth of 77 meters.
 The Montara fields are situated in the prolific Vulcan Sub-basin.

-The Montara operations involve the extraction of oil using platform production wells for the Montara field and subsea production wells for Swift, Skua and Swallow fields.
-The oil from the subsea wells transported via subsea flowlines to an unmanned Wellhead Platform (“WHP”) and then to the Montara Venture Floating Production Storage and Offloading (“FPSO”) facility which acts as a hub for the Montara cluster, and potentially more stranded discoveries in the region.
+Montara operations involve the production of oil using platform production wells for the Montara field and subsea wells for the Swift, Skua and Swallow fields.
+The oil from the subsea wells is piped via subsea flowlines to an unmanned wellhead platform and then to the Montara Venture owned floating production storage and offloading (FPSO) facility, which acts as a hub for the Montara fields, and potentially other stranded discoveries in the region.

-Producing sandstone formations include prolific Plover, Montara and Lower Vulcan formations.
+Producing sandstone formations include the prolific Plover, Montara and Lower Vulcan reservoirs.
 All producing formations have high permeability (0.5 – 4 Darcy) and high porosity (18 – 24 per cent).

 As at 31 December 2021, the Montara assets had gross 2P reserves of 20.9 mmbbls oil.
 Production from the Montara Project averaged 7,509 bbls/d during H1 2022.

 In August 2022, Jadestone announced that production from the Montara Project would be temporarily shut-in to focus on inspection and repairs of the FPSO’s hull and tanks, following a minor leak of oil to sea from a cargo tank in June 2022 and an additional defect subsequently discovered.